cyf-sjtu/spikedMNL/Numerical/airline/calibration/README.md

 load_subclass_mapping.R loads auxiliary info.

 The data folder contains one year's airline booking data for Monday flights in a busy market.
 The data gives the choice set and the final choice by each customer.
+The data and the code calibrates choice models without much feature engineering.
+However, 2-CV.R contains code to handle more complex settings considering booking channels, days to departure, booking time, etc. You need to populate price columns in the data accordingly.